DamianSuess/MercurySdk-NetCore/Upgrade Notes.md

 ## Pre-Upgrade Issues

-### Fixing Missing API
+### Incomplete/Missing API

-There is undocumented API which is overwritten by the `XSLT` templates in the LLRP project.

-In LLRP's `LLRPClient.xslt` file is missing a reference to the event, `public event delegateGenericMessages OnGenericMessageReceived;`.
-During compile-time, `LLRPClient.cs` is generated from the XSLT template which does not contain infrastructre required by the **ThingMagic.Reader** project.
+In LLRP's LLRPClient.xslt file is missing a reference to the event, `public event delegateGenericMessages OnGenericMessageReceived;`.
+During compile-time, LLRPClient.cs is generated from the XSLT template which does not contain infrastructre required by the **ThingMagic.Reader** project.

-To circumvent, I copied the the content of `LLRPClient.cs` into the `.xslt` file so that it is not overwritten.
-This fixes the compiler errors in ThingMagic.Reader.

 ## LLRP - Upgrade to .NET 5 for Cross-Platform